 Sea Education Association, Woods Hole, MA 8/87 to 11/87.
-Sea Semester - undergraduate studies of oceanography involving the operation of a sailing school research vessel on the high seas.
-Completed an independent study of zooplankton distribution from New England to the Caribbean Sea.
+Sea Semester - undergrad studies of oceanography involving the operation of a sailing school research vessel.
+Completed an independent study of zooplankton distribution from New England to Caribbean

 Additional Course Work:

 The Biology of Marine Mammals, Graduate School of Oceanography, University of Rhode Island, 1992

 Evolutionary and Ecological Determinants of Behavior, Brown University, 1993

 Functional and Comparative Vertebrate Anatomy, Harvard University, 1998

 Life History Studies on Marine Mammals: A Workshop on Theory, Techniques and Applications, Eckerd College and Florida Fish and Wildlife Conservation Commission, 2000

 Managing the Marine Mammal Stranding Network for the entire Oregon coast

 Collecting Level A, B, and C data from stranded mammals; conducting necropsies; collecting and banking of tissues; sharing specimens and information with collaborating researchers.